GaloisInc/garbled-neural-network-experiments/readme.md

 If you aren't familiar with rust, the getting started page is [here](https://www.rust-lang.org/learn/get-started).

+*Note on requirements*:
-Note: this project uses nightly `rustc` due to use of atomic operations.
+This project uses nightly `rustc` due to use of atomic operations.
 We recommend using [rustup](https://rustup.rs/) to configure nightly rust.
+Fancy Garbling also requires AESNI, so requires a processor that supports that instruction.

 usage
 -----